vandergus/srozum-camera-tester-wiki/Operating Manual.md

 ![](https://github.com/srozum/film_camera_tester/blob/0dc2f6d4f6b30f7b3b05398507d5e208c369ef96/assets/screenshots/screen-14.jpg)

+**K Value** lets you select value of calibration constant K between 12.5 and 14.03.
+It switches Light Source output according to calibration tables.

+**Frame Width** sets the target distance used to present curtains travel times.
+Curtains travel time can be presented as it was measured at a distance between far-most openings of a Sensor, or re-calculated over distance whichever is specified in service manual for a tested camera.

+For example, the service manual for a Pentax K1000 says that the edge-to-edge travel time should be 14ms, or 13.3ms over the distance of 34mm, or 12.5ms over the distance of 32mm.
+But more common to see travel times specified as edge-to-edge.
+Since the horizontal distance between the far most photodiodes of a Sensor #1 is 32mm,  it is required to do some simple math to find out the travel time over the target distance vs the sensor's space.
+By setting the "Frame Width", results of focal plane shutter Test Modes will be automatically re-calculated for a set distance.

+> The Tester automatically detects connected Sensor and thus knows what is a distance between photodiodes.

+**Frame Height** similar to "Frame Width" but applying to focal plane shutters with vertical curtains travel direction.

 **Speeds Range** lets you select between three sets of standard shutter speeds, depending on what camera you are testing - "New" (with speeds marked as 1/60, 1/125, etc.), "Old" (with speeds like 1/50, 1/100) or "Log" (with speeds like 1/128, 1/512).

 - "New" range goes from 8s speed to 1/8000.